 Marketing is important to website management because it gives you control over your content so you can connect with customers in the ways they prefer.
 You can also use website marketing to create personalized experiences for users and build loyalty by providing them with content that fits their needs and interests.

-When used correctly, website marketing has been shown to increase traffic and sales for businesses.
+When used correctly, website marketing has been shown to increase traffic and sales for businesses (and when creating a personal website).
 It also makes their websites more effective at converting visitors into customers by providing them with a personalized experience that matches their needs.
 Here are a few marketing strategies that are good for website management:

-Use search engine optimization (SEO) best practices on your web page to bring in traffic.
+Use search engine optimization (SEO) best practices on your web page to bring in traffic to your web address and site.

 Send out email campaigns to your contact list, thus keeping them in the loop.